 Home automation devices and networks using Zigbee protocols or Google Mesh networks can also cause interference.

-Try relocating your Roku to another spot away from the top of your TV or printer like on a flat tabletop.
+Relocating your Roku to another spot away from the top of your TV or printer, like on a flat tabletop, can be your way out of such a predicament.

-In the case of Roku streaming stick models, it is advised to use an HDMI extender to move the connection away from a faulty HDMI port or any other point of interference.
+In the case of Roku streaming stick models, it is advised to use an HDMI extender to shift the connection away from a faulty HDMI port or any other point of interference.

 Check for Updates

-Running your device on the latest software version is crucial for the proper working of the device.
+Running your device on the most current software version is crucial for the proper working of the device.

 It is advised to always keep your device running on the latest firmware, especially if you are facing freezing issues with the Roku.